 Are you wondering if the microfiber duster is really the best dusting tool available?
 Could it be classified as one of the green cleaning products being advertised?
 Does it really save money while being more effective than other dusting options?

-It seems that there is a new duster on the shelves of the supermarket each day.
+It seems that there is a new duster on the supermarket shelves every day.
 They all seem to advertise the same thing, “removes dust and dirt from those hard to reach places!”
-But which one is really the most effective for your home or facility?
-From your experience, you already know that many rags, cleaning cloths and dusters do quite the opposite; they just move the dust and dirt around and disperse it into the air.
+But the question is: Which one is really the most effective for your home or facility?
+From your experience, you already know that many rags, cleaning cloths and dusters do quite the opposite.
+They just move the dust and dirt around and disperse it into the air.

-Sadly, this can result in a dirtier environment along with increasing one’s risk for allergy issues, especially since it has been found that dust retains the toxins in our surroundings.
+Sadly, this can result in a dirtier environment along with increasing one’s risk for allergy issues.
+Unfortunately it has been found that dust retains the toxins in our surroundings to only further exasperate the situation.
 Good news!
 The microfiber duster leaves a room cleaner!
 You may even find you are cleaning and dusting faster than you have been in the past!

 Using a microfiber duster over the options that require refills or replacement pads are a greener (and more economical) alternative, since it is reusable for many years.
 Besides, throwing away all of those expensive replacement pads and refills needlessly add to our landfills and environmental debt.

 Why does a Microfiber Duster work so well?